SkylineCommunications/dataminer-docs/connector-help/connector_help/Accedian_Skylight_Performance_Element_GT.md

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Initialization